WaterBender231/wef-nexus-online-course/DataTools/51Overview.md

 - National scale: e.g. energy supply grid data
 - Provincial/community scale: e.g. agricultural census data and food production

 The quantitative analysis and the use of tools relies on data that are observed at different spatial scales.
-This slide presents typical scales for Nexus related data and information.
+This section presents typical scales for Nexus related data and information.
 To enable a Nexus assessment at the desired scale, it is therefore necessary to make the information of different Nexus sectors comparable.

 ### 5.1.3 **Categories of Nexus System Assessment Tools**